All Episodes

 And not to say the other amendments are of less importance.

-They're all crucial and they're all relevant, and they are all purposeful and unique in defining this country as something separate and distinct from every other country that exists or ever has.
+They're all crucial and they're all relevant and they are all purposeful and unique in defining this country as something separate and distinct from every other country that exists or ever has.

-And so here comes Kirsten Powers, an appreciated and endowed, accepted, ranking member of the left, calling them out.
+And so here comes Kirsten Powers, an appreciated and endowed, accepted ranking member of the left, calling them out.

-And so now they've got a destroyer.
+And so now they've got to destroy her.

-They used to like her, they used to appreciate her, and model in some cases still do, but she's got to be shut up.
+And in some cases, still do, but she's got to be shut up.

 And notice there's no attempt.